mwarnes/MLEAProxy/README.md

 ldapset.set3.truststorepasswd=password
 ````

-Authenticators are used to identify the Authenticator and Configuration classes that will be used to handle the request using Custom classes.
+Request Processors are used to identify the Processor class, debug level and parameters that will be used to handle the request.

 ````
 Parameters
 ==========
-requestProcessor.xmlauthenticator.authclass   : Java class to process the request <Required>. requestProcessor.xmlauthenticator.configclass : Java class to process configuration <Required>. requestProcessor.xmlauthenticator.parm[1-20]  : Optional list of parameters (Maximum 20 pararmeters).
+requestProcessor.xmlauthenticator.authclass   : Java class to process the request <Required>. requestProcessor.xmlauthenticator.debuglevel  : Debug level <Default INFO>
+requestProcessor.xmlauthenticator.parm[1-20]  : Optional list of parameters (Maximum 20 pararmeters).

 Examples
 ========
-requestProcessor.xmlauthenticator.authclass=com.marklogic.authenticators.XMLAuthenticator
-requestProcessor.xmlauthenticator.configclass=com.marklogic.configuration.CustomConfig
+requestProcessor.xmlauthenticator.authclass=com.marklogic.processors.XMLRequestProcessor
+requestProcessor.xmlauthenticator.debuglevel=DEBUG
 requestProcessor.xmlauthenticator.parm1=/path/to/users.xml
 ````